-Conventional wisdom suggests that you should not touch the money that has accumulated in your 401(k) until you reach retirement age.
+Conventional wisdom suggests that you don’t touch the money accumulated in your 401(k) until you reach retirement age.
 The tax advantages of putting money away in a 401(k) are lost if you pull the money out early.
-What’s more, the fund in which your money is invested will usually charge you their own early withdrawal fee.
+What’s more, the fund in which your money is invested will usually charge you its own early withdrawal fee.

-While there are a number of ways you can borrow the money needed for a down payment, with a loan against your 401(k), you will be paying back the principal and interest on the loan to yourself, not to some other bank.
-Rates are usually comparable to mortgage rates, and since the principal is, again, borrowed from yourself, you have a variety of repayment options, from monthly payments, to lump sums.
+While you can borrow against your 401(k), note that you will be paying back yourself for the loan’s principal and interest, not to a bank.
+Rates usually compare well to mortgage rates.
+So since you’re borrowing from yourself, you will have a variety of repayment options, from monthly payments to lump sums.

 A 401(k) Loan vs. Mortgage Insurance

+Let’s look at two possible scenarios for a purchase of a $300,000 home.
 Suppose you have $15,000 in cash for a down payment.
 You have a credit score of 700.
 If you take out a mortgage at $285,000 at 5 percent interest, your monthly payment will be $1,530.
-But with a loan to value ratio of 95 percent, your monthly mortgage insurance cost will be around $220.
+But with a loan-to-value ratio of 95 percent, your monthly mortgage insurance cost will be around $220.
 Your total monthly obligation would be $1,750.
-This would be the payment for the first five years, until the mortgage insurance dropped off.
+This would be the payment for the first five years until the mortgage insurance dropped off.

-If your 401(k) loan is also at 5 percent interest, on a typical five year repayment, your payments to yourself will be $850.
-This makes for a total monthly payment in the first five years of $2,138.
-While this is significantly higher than in the scenario with mortgage insurance, remember that the $850 is coming straight back to you and your retirement account.
-After the five years are up, your monthly payment for the remaining 25 years of the loan would be almost $250 less than in the first scenario.
+If your 401(k) loan is also at 5 percent interest, on a typical five-year repayment, your payments to yourself will be $850.
+This makes for a total monthly payment of in the first five years of $2,138.
+While this is significantly higher than in the mortgage insurance scenario, remember that the $850 is coming straight back to you.
+After five years, your monthly payment for the remaining 25 years would be almost $250 less than in the first scenario.

 Financing a home with a 401(k) loan is not for everyone.
-Obviously, if your monthly income can barely support your mortgage payment as it is, taking on a five year payment on a 401(k) loan will be difficult.
-Even if you are able to structure it with a lump sum payment, you will still have to qualify as if you were making monthly payments.
+Obviously, if your monthly income can already barely support your mortgage payment, taking on a five-year payment on a 401(k) loan will be difficult.
+Even if you can structure it with a lump sum payment, you will still have to qualify as though you were making monthly payments.
 But for home buyers with good cash flow and minimal non-401(k) savings, this plan could be the perfect way to finance your new home.